About Vacuum Bell Therapy for Pectus Excavatum

 Is Vacuum Bell Treatment painful?

-Does the treatment work on asymmetrical pectus?
+Does the treatment work on asymmetrical Pectus?

 What is the daily treatment protocol?